c-cube/blag/content/atp/resolution1.rst

      if c = [] then raise Unsat
      else if Clause.is_trivial c
      then (
-       Util.debug 4 "clause %a is trivial" Clause. pp c;
+       Util.debug 4 "clause %a is trivial" Clause.pp c;
      )
      else if not (ClauseSet.mem c !_active_set)
      then (